craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 #### Session 5: The Shoreside Inn (cont.)
 ###### Todo;
-- [  ] Clear the upper floors of the Shoreside Inn
+- [ x ] Clear the upper floors of the Shoreside Inn
-- [  ] Figure out what happened to Torrin
+- [ x ] Figure out what happened to Torrin
 	- Bring Grom over to ID bodies?
-- [  ] Scan the Shoreside Inn with Detect Magic
+- [ x ] Scan the Shoreside Inn with Detect Magic
 - [  ] Figure out what kind of Zombies these are?

 A carving on the wall of the bunkhouse says; 'The dead remember.
 The dead regret.'
 Each of the zombies here are wearing the same uniforms of a tunic, leather pants, and holsters - but no weapons.